TutTrue/Aimit/README.md

 ## Configuration

 The tool uses a `Config.toml` file to store settings such as the default AI model, API keys, and the prompt.
-This file is automatically created the first time you run the tool.
+This file is automatically created the first time you run the tool and is located in the `~/.config/aimit/` directory.

 ### Example `Config.toml`